-When the School Nurse receives confirmation that a student/staff member is positive for COVID-19, the contact tracing process begins.
+When the School Nurse receives confirmation that a student/staff member is positive for COVID-19, the following happens:

-Step 1 is to identify the dates that matter for contact tracing:
+Step 1 is to identify the dates that matter:

 - What day did the infected individual get COVID tested? - What day did the infected individual begin experiencing symptoms? - Take the earlier date, include the two days prior, and determine which of those days the infected individual was on campus.